 01 of 09

 From fancy to farmhouse, you can make your gingerbread house any way you imagine.
-Here are a few ideas to follow or inspire, from the more simple to the colorful and elaborate.
-You may select a style based on the type and amount of candy used or the level of difficulty.
+Here are a few ideas to follow or be inspired by, from the more simple to the colorful and elaborate.
+You can select a style based on the type and amount of candy used or the level of difficulty.

 02 of 09

 This economical recipe is for "structural" gingerbread, meaning, while it's edible, it's meant for building, not for eating.
-With only five ingredients and no unique spices, this dough is something you can probably put together without running to the store.
+With only five ingredients plus common spices, this dough is something you can probably put together without running to the store.
 Although it doesn't need to rise, the dough should be left to sit for 30 minutes to rest.
 And it is best if baked one day and assembled the next.

 03 of 09